 Within each chapter, colored boxes make it easy to spot different types of material.
 Pink boxes have statements that must be memorized.
-Orange boxes are used when Dr. Wile works out examples of specific applications of concepts.
+Within orange boxes, Dr. Wile works out examples of specific applications of concepts.
 Experiments are in blue boxes, and comprehension questions are in yellow boxes.
+(These are large boxed off sections of the text rather than sidebars.)
 In addition, vocabulary words and the names of people that students should be able to identify are in a bold font.
 These visual clues help students know what to do as they work through the textbook.

-All of the chapters, except the first, present the chapter’s lessons in seven sections that each conclude with a yellow box titled “Comprehension Check.”
+The lesson material for some days has a larger amount of material to read, while on other days it has less to read but includes an experiment.
+All of the chapters except the first present the chapter’s lessons in seven sections that each conclude with a yellow box titled “Comprehension Check.”
 Students know they are done with the day’s lesson after they answer those questions.
-The lesson material for some days will include more material to read, while on other days it will include an experiment.
 Answers to the comprehension questions are at the end of each chapter so that students can check themselves.

 Following those answers is a one- or two-page chapter review.
-Students will spend one or two days for each chapter defining terms and answering the questions in the review, using an open textbook.
+Using an open textbook, students will spend one or two days for each chapter defining terms and answering the questions in the review.
 Parents need to check those answers using the Answer Key & Tests book.
-Parents can then administer the chapter test that is also found in that book.
-You will need to photocopy the tests from the book since there are often answer keys on the reverse of the test pages.
+They can then administer the chapter test that is also found in that book.
+The tests need to be photocopied from the book since there are often answer keys on the reverse of the test pages.
 There are no cumulative tests.

 A dedicated page on the publisher’s website has other valuable resources that you might want to use.
 Supplementary videos and animations for each chapter are linked directly from this page.
 While the videos are optional, they provide much more visual input that is either directly or tangentially related to the lesson material.

-The rest of the resources on the publisher’s website page are printable.
-These include a Periodic Table of the Elements for quick reference, examples of how to write up lab work, and pages with the Comprehension Check questions and Review questions with enough space for students to write their answers.
-There is also a ready-to-print file for a student notebook that includes all of the pages with questions plus blank pages to be used for a lab notebook.
-(Some resellers make this same notebook available to you as a spiral-bound book.)
+The rest of the optional resources on the publisher’s website page are printable.
+These include a periodic table of the elements for quick reference, examples of how to write up lab work, and pages with the Comprehension Check and Review questions that provide enough space for students to write their answers.
+There is also a ready-to-print student notebook file that includes pages with the textbook questions plus blank pages to be used for a lab notebook.
+(Some resellers make this same notebook available as a spiral-bound book.)
 Students do not need the notebook, but it might make it easier to have questions and answers in the same place.

 Dr. Wile believes that junior high students should learn how to document their experiments on lined or blank paper, so he does not provide pre-formatted pages with boxes and sections for recording lab work information.
 Instead, he gives a thorough explanation of how to document lab work in the first chapter.
-He includes an example in the first chapter and additional examples online at the publisher’s website page.
+He includes an example in the first chapter and additional examples on the publisher’s website.

 Science in the Atomic Age is easy to follow and allows junior high students to work independently.
 Since it doesn’t require scientific equipment, it is an inexpensive option for a lab course.
 All of these features make it a good choice for those who want to prepare students well for high school science lab courses.